dalgwen/openhab-addons/bundles/org.openhab.automation.javascripting/src/doc/README.md

 * create a folder with a Maven project:
 * use this [src/doc/pom.xml](src/doc/pom.xml) as template
-* adapt parent relativePath
 * change groupId and artifactId
 * import the folder as maven project into Eclipse
-* create the Java scripts in src/main/java in the default package
+* create the Java scripts in src/main/java in the default package (or link to your openhab `conf/automation/jsr223` directory)
+* (optional) link your openhab folder `conf/automation/lib/java` as a source directory to use the generated helper classes.
 * if the source compiles without errors, copy it to conf/automation/jsr223

 ```sh